 Based in New Brunswick, New Jersey, Universal Nutrition has been in the supplement business for over forty years.
 Perhaps best known for targeting their products at the bodybuilding community, we’ve tried quite a few of their products sold under their “Animal” line, like their whey protein.
 We’ve also tried their regular creatine powder but when we heard they also sold chewable creatine, we had to give it a try.
 We were happy to find that it’s a tasty, convenient way to get creatine on the go, plus there are no artificial sweeteners.

-This creatine supplement provides 5 grams of creatine monohydrate in convenient chewable tablets.
+This creatine supplement provides 5 grams of creatine monohydrate per serving in convenient chewable tablets.

 Universal Nutrition Creatine Chews Ingredients

 One serving is four pills, which provide 18 calories and five grams of Creapure® brand creatine monohydrate.
 The calories all come from carbs: there are 4.5 grams of them, 4 of which are sugar.

 That’s why the first three ingredients are sucrose, dextrose, and maltodextrin.
 Then there are flavorings: natural and artificial flavors and citric acid.
 There’s also stearic acid, which helps to extend shelf life, and magnesium stearate, a flow agent that helps to keep the product from sticking to the machinery in the facility in which it’s made.

 Note that there are no artificial sweeteners or colors, though there are artificial flavors.

 Creatine has really strong links with improving power output, muscle size, and maybe muscular endurance.(1)

 The big benefit of this product, of course, is that it’s a jar of chewable pills.
 That means that not only are they portable, but you don’t need to have a glass or bottle of water on hand if you want some creatine.
 That gives it an advantage over regular creatine pills.
 It’s also worth noting that these pills, unlike most creatine capsules, are vegetarian.